Extraltodeus/Skimmed_CFG/README.md

 - better prompt adherence
 - sharper images
 - less mess / more randomness due to less conflicts in between the positive and negative predictions
-- something something sometimes fused fingers with too low CFG scale or too low amount of steps.
+- something something sometimes fused fingers with too low skimming CFG scale and too low amount of steps.

 ## Tips: